isovector/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

 necessarily constrains at least one of its parameters to also have no elements.

 We still need to show that an element of `type:⊥` leads to the principle of explosion.
-This function is called bottom elimination," and is itself another easy proof:
+This function is called "bottom elimination," and is itself another easy proof:

 ```agda